lucianpar/spectralNotation/README.md

 This project takes audio input files, converts them to a CSV off FFT data, and reads the file into a processing project to generate graphic musical notation.
 Start by using the python notebook with librosa.
 Upload an audio file and run the functions that follow.
 The get dims function outputs scaled proportions.
 The output (scaled to a 16 / 9 aspect ratio), is the source width and height for the processing sketch.
 This needs to be updated manually.
+Processing will automatically save the image when finished.
 It is recommended to run the python as a colab notebook.
 This keeps the envirnment managment simple.

 Expected run times.